Galileoomega/CD4500-TouchScreen/README.md

 For input path navigation you can't use keyboard arrow or mouse.
 But CTRL + A is still available.

+Do not press enter or any other command in this input.

-Multiple touch is not supported on the 1.1.4.
+Multiple touch is supported but only for 2 finger max !